 - 1. Park the power unit and power broom on a level surface and engage the parking brake. - 2.
+Raise the storage stands to the operating position. - 3.
 Adjust the broom angle so the brush is perpendicular to the power unit.
-Lower the broom to the ground and place the hydraulic control lever in the float position. - 3.
-Shut off the engine and remove the ignition key. - 4.
+Lower the broom to the ground and place the hydraulic control lever in the float position. - 4.
+Shut off the engine and remove the ignition key. - 5.
 Measure the distance of the contact the broom bristles make with the ground surface.